Urša Bogataj wins gold medal, Nika Križnar bronze at Winter Olympics

 Meanwhile, current world champion Ema Klinec (215.4) was fourth after the first series, but switched places with Japan's Sara Takanashi (224.1) in the end to finish fifth.

 Špela Rogelj (184.2) was eighth after the first series, and although she did not manage to improve on her result in the final, she did not lose much, finishing ninth in the end.

-This was the only individual competition for female ski jumpers at this year's Winter Olympics, with the mixed team event to follow on Monday.
+This was the only individual competition for female ski jumpers at this Winter Olympics, with the mixed team event to follow on Monday.